AdobeDocs/commerce-php/src/pages/development/advanced-reporting/report-xml.md

 description: Learn about the markup language that you can use to build advanced reports for Adobe Commerce and Magento Open Source.
 ---

 **Report XML** is a markup language created to build advanced reports.
 The language declares SQL queries using declarations in XML.

 You can retrieve data for integration with advanced reporting service using a report name.
 A report name is the same as the `name` attribute in the `<report>` node as described below.

 ## Report columns

 Report XML does not support the asterisk statement.
 All columns must be declared:

-*  for the main table — inside the `<source>` node
+*  For the main table — inside the `<source>` node
-*  for join tables — inside the `<link-source>` node
+*  For join tables — inside the `<link-source>` node

 Columns are added using the `<attribute>` node.